IuliaSTANA/composeAppDevCon/Part01/ANSWERS.md

 For a `Row` the type is `content: @Composable RowScope.() -> Unit` while for `Column` the type is `content: @Composable ColumnScope.() -> Unit`

-*Compose enforces type safety by means of custom scopes*: The child content passed inside a `Row` can only use modifiers that are supported by the `Row` composable.
+> *Compose enforces type safety by means of custom scopes*: The content passed inside a `Row`
+> can only use modifiers that are supported by the `RowScope` while the content passed to a `Column`
+> may only use modifiers that are supported by the `ColumnScope`.

-**5. (4m) What are the elements that make up the generated theme?
+**5. What are the elements that make up the generated theme?
 How do you apply a color or typography from the theme?
 How can you customize it?** <br />
 **A:** Core components of any Material theme are: colors, typography and shapes.
 By the way the `Part01Theme` is defined it will be able to easily switch between dark and light mode.